sz3/libcimbar/README.md

 ## libcimbar: Color Icon Matrix Barcodes

-An experimental barcode format for air-gapped data transfer.
+Behold: an experimental barcode format for air-gapped data transfer.

-770 kilobits/s through a smartphone camera!
+It can sustain speeds of 770+ kilobits/s using nothing but a smartphone camera!

 ## Explain?